Freetrade Review 2026 – can you trade stocks for free?

 What is Freetrade?

 Freetrade review - free share tradingFreetrade* launched in 2018 with the simple aim of making stock trading and stock ownership accessible and affordable.
-There are none of the fancy calculators, guides or research on offer such as those provided by investing stalwarts such as Hargreaves Lansdown and AJ Bell, but what you do get is a low-cost share trading account that allows you to build up a portfolio starting from just £2, solely through a smartphone app.
+There are none of the fancy calculators, guides or research on offer such as those provided by investing stalwarts such as Hargreaves Lansdown and AJ Bell, but what you do get is a low-cost share trading account with no minimum investment required, accessed via a smartphone app.
 You can even hold your shares in an ISA so any interest and dividends are tax-free.

 It was founded by Adam Dodds and Davide Fioranelli, both of whom previously worked in corporate finance for KPMG.
 The platform’s unique selling point is that its app lets users buy and trade real shares with zero commissions or fees via their smartphone.

-Freetrade has attracted a loyal following of more than 1,400,000 registered users.
+Freetrade has attracted a loyal following of more than 1,500,000 registered users.
 Many have contributed to crowdfunding rounds that have raised more than £10m and the platform has also benefited from a $7.5m Series A investment from one of Europe’s top tech-focused VC funds, Draper Esprit.
+On 16th January 2025, it was announced that Freetrade had been sold for £160m to online Trading platform IG, and the sale was finalised on 1st April 2025.

 1 minute summary - Freetrade review